rryam/GhostingKit/README.md

 ## Contributing

-Contributions to PhantomKit are more than welcome!
+Contributions to GhostingKit are more than welcome!
 Please feel free to submit a Pull Request.

 ## License